What you need to know.

 When Do Children Start Teething?

-On average, babies start teething when their first teeth can come out at 6 months’ time.
-Don’t be alarmed if your child starts teething it’s a little sooner or later than this as variation is completely normal.
+On average, babies start teething when their first teeth come out at around 6 months of age.
+Don’t be alarmed if your child starts teething a little sooner or later than this, as variation is completely normal.
 In premature babies, the eruption of teeth can be delayed.

 Teeth normally erupt in pairs.
 The first teeth to come through are the lower middle teeth (central incisors) at around 6 months of age.
 Following this, the upper middle teeth come through a couple of months later.
-Two months after this, the upper on lower lateral incisors begin to emerge.
+Two months after this, the upper and lower lateral incisors begin to emerge

-The first baby molars (back teeth) start coming through at the 12-14 months old.
-These are larger than others and can often cause increased discomfort as they are breaking the skin.
-The 4 canine teeth come through at 18 months and finally the second molars at 2 years of age.
+The first baby molars (back teeth) start coming through at 12 months to 14 months of age.
+These are larger than others and can often cause increased discomfort as they break through the skin.
+The four canine teeth come through at 18 months, and finally, the second molars at 2 years of age.

 What To Expect With Teething